dfb/uepy_test_prjs/output_params/README.md

 | 0 | 2 | Y |
 | 0 | 2 | Y |
 | 0 | 2 | Y |

+## Setup
+To use this project:
+1. Clone or download it.
+1. Go into the output_params/Plugins directory and install UnrealEnginePython there (e.g. by cloning the repo).
+1. In Windows Explorer, right click on output_params.uproject and choose the option to generate Visual Studio project files
+1. Open output_params.sln, set output_params as the startup project, and then run it.

+The tests run when you start PIE.
+After they have run initially, you can press the space bar to run them again.